Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Automation Mesh* → distributed architecture for scalable job execution on remote nodes or in the cloud.
 Ensures reliability and load balancing of automations
 - *Inventory and Credential Store* → defines target systems (servers, VMs, containers, network devices, cloud services).
 Securely manages access credentials for each target or environment.
 *APIs and Integrations* → RESTful API for integration with external monitoring, ticketing, or orchestration systems.

-The service is offered and sized in units of 25 nodes each.

 The service offers the following advantages: